Net2Fox/USort/README.md

 # USort
+## Development is temporarily suspended.
+The program already has basic functionality and you can safely use it.
+Perhaps in the summer there will be the last major update to 1.0.
 USort - sorter of your files!
 ## What can this sorter do?
 USort can sort pre-installed file extensions by specific folders, and you can also create your own categories or edit previously created ones!